Anna-Elsa-Luiz/Named_Entity_Recognition_uisng_BERT/README.md

 <p>In this project, I've utilized <a href="https://huggingface.co/bert-base-cased" target="_blank"><b>Hugging Face’s bert-base-cased model</b></a> for named entity recognition (NER).
 The bert-base-cased model, part of the Hugging Face transformers library, is a pre-trained language model known for its state-of-the-art performance in various NLP tasks.
 By fine-tuning this model, we can accurately identify and classify entities in the text, such as names of people, organizations, locations, and more.</p>

+Refer Jay Alammar blogs : <a href="https://jalammar.github.io/a-visual-guide-to-using-bert-for-the-first-time/">visual guide to using bert for the first time</a>  , <a href="https://jalammar.github.io/illustrated-bert/">illustrated bert</a>

+Vist  <a href="https://paperswithcode.com/task/named-entity-recognition-ner">Named Entity Recognition Papers with code at paperswithcode</a>